matthewcn56/whatcha-up-to-mattchoo/_posts/2023-02-20-hammock-chats-2.md

 <span class="speaker">Archie:</span> Human sacrifice is now seen as something barbaric and horrible.
 In the days where human sacrifice is performed, if you think about it from the past, people believed that they were doing something for the gods, for their own good.
 If you believed there was this all powerful god, you would give them what they cared about most.
 Obviously I don't agree with the concept of human sacrifice.
 I don't think you can say that our parents have instilled that in us when there isn't really a "set" thing.

 ## Compulsory Heteronormativity and How Do You Define A Crush?
-(20:40, second rec)

 <span class="speaker">Matt:</span> People didn't really agree with it in the past, but it's more acceptable nowadays.
 The ideal of how you define relationship was between a man and a woman is different now, and even two women or two men is socially acceptable now.